trash89/journalGraphQLServer/README.md

 }
 ```

-The server responds with a token and the profile it created.
+The server responds with a token and the profile it had been created.

 ### `Authenticate`

-Open a new tab in Playground and add the token you obtained with the register mutation, in the HTTP HEADERS.
+Open a new tab in GraphQL Playground and add the token you obtained with the register mutation, in the HTTP HEADERS.\
 This authenticates the subsequent sessions you may open on different tabs:

 ```
 {